-Using cloth masks to fight COVID-19
+Using masks to fight COVID-19

 Many people are using face masks to prevent either catching or passing on COVID-19.
 There is a lot of information on how to prevent the virus.
 Effective strategies include: social distancing, washing hands, isolation and self-quarantine.
 Unfortunately, there is not a great deal of evidence regarding the use of face masks in non-medical settings.